topfreegames/apm/README.md

 $ ./apm bin app-name --source="github.com/topfreegames/apm"
 ```

-This will basically compile your project source code and start it as a daemon in the background.
+This will basically compile your project source code and start it as a
+daemon in the background.
+The application will have already be
+downloaded into `GOPATH` issuing something like

+	go get github.com/topfreegames/apm

+You will probably be able to run anything in any directory, as long as
+it is under `GOPATH`

 ## Install APM